leticiaVega/18-01-19-python-novice-gapminder/_episodes/01-run-quit.md

     know it is a Python program.
     *   This is convention, not a requirement.
 *   It's common to write them using a text or code editor.
-*   There are many around, and it is one of the most personal choices a programmer can make - Like a tennis-player choosing their racket.
+*   There are many editors around, and it is one of the most personal choices a programmer can make - Like a tennis-player choosing their racket.
 To start off with, you’ll just want a basic, easy-to-use one that doesn’t get in your way, but is still effective at writing python code.
 Here are some suggestions for those:

     *   [Gedit][geditEditor] and [Kate][kateEditor]: if you run Linux using Gnome or KDE respectively, you might already have one of these two installed!
     *   [Atom][atomEditor]: A new code editor available for Windows, Mac and Linux.
 It’s an open-source project developed by GitHub and is very easy to add functionality for, with its packages system.